GaProgMan/OwaspHeaders.Core/docs/index.md

 {: .note }
 The above example contains only the headers added by the Middleware.

-For a more detailed explanation of how to use the middleware, including how to configure it, see [Using the Middleware]().
+For a more detailed explanation of how to use the middleware, including how to configure it, see [Configuration](./configuration).

 ## Server Header: A Warning